IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

 ## 3. Global settings

-Besides the description of the FMUs and the connections, the JSON configuration file also specifies global settings used by CoFMPy.
+Besides the description of the FMUs and the connections, the JSON configuration file also specifies global settings used by CoFmuPy.

 - `cosim_method`: specifies the algorithm for solving system loops (e.g., `jacobi`, `gauss-seidel`).